mitric-lab/programming_theochem/src/psets/pset_00.md

 plotted without loss of information.
 A common practice is to plot the magnitude as usual and use colours to indicate the phase.

-**Write a program to plot complex spherical harmonics with phases indicated by colours.
+**Write a programme to plot complex spherical harmonics with phases indicated by colours.
 Choose an appropriate [colormap](https://matplotlib.org/stable/tutorials/colors/colormaps.html).**